jsabic/StatusBar.Xamarin/README.md

 ```

 Bacuse SetStatusBarColor method can be only accessed via MainActivity when registering IStatusBarService we need to pass an instance of StatusBarService that has reference to MainActivitiy.
-Since in android dependency injection is done in AndroidInitalizer we need have a way to pass mainactivity reference to initalizer, in this exapmle it is done via constructor.
+Since in android dependency injection is done in AndroidInitalizer we need a way to pass MainActivity reference to initializer, in this example it is done via constructor.

 ```csharp
 public class AndroidInitializer : IPlatformInitializer